LuyaTools/skid-hall/README.md

 ```
 - Swezy
-Reason: steals my tool and names them swezy (https://youtu.be/aBiVbyG7Mpw) and they are prob token grabbers
+Reason: steals my tool and names them swezy (https://youtu.be/aBiVbyG7Mpw) and it is prob a token grabber
 Skid-Rating: 2/10
 URL/SOCIAL: 丂 山 乇 乙 ㄚ 🌺#9646   (646255253045379073)
 ```